-During calendar 2014, the ongoing global credit crisis and economic weakness have made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities existed to raise additional capital.
+During 2015, ongoing global economic weakness has made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
 While periods of stronger commodity prices have provided financing opportunities which TerraX has capitalized on in the past to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (later this fiscal year and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.

-With the completion of a private placement in October, 2014 for gross proceeds of \$2,774,725 (see above), the Company anticipates having sufficient cash to meet all of its obligations through the balance of fiscal 2015 and the first three quarters of fiscal 2016, inclusive of funding further exploration at the Yellowknife City Gold Project.
-The Company continued to review its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2015 and, as a result, elected to abandon its Blackfly property when the annual pre-production royalty became due in July 2014, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
+With the completion of private placements in June 2015 for gross proceeds of \$5,232,345, the Company anticipates having sufficient cash to meet all of its obligations through the remainder of fiscal 2016 (to January 31, 2016) and at least the first half of fiscal 2017, with in excess of \$4 Million available as of the date of this report to fund extensive exploration at Yellowknife City Gold as well as our general and administrative operating expenses for the coming year.
+The Company continued to review its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2016 and, as a result, elected to abandon its Central Canada when the annual preproduction royalty became due in December 2015, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
 While management does not believe that the abandonment of any of the Company's other mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.

-RESULTS OF OPERATIONS-THREE MONTHS ENDED SEPT 30, 2014
+RESULTS OF OPERATIONS - THREE MONTHS ENDED OCTOBER 31, 2015

-Operating expenses for the three months ended October 31, 2014 totaled \$362,261 as compared to \$200,974 incurred during the three months ended October 31, 2013.
+Operating expenses for the three months ended October 31, 2015 totaled \$319,587 as compared to \$362,261 incurred during the three months ended October 31, 2014.
 The significant differences in expenditures were as follows:

-Consulting expense increased to \$47,873 during the three months ended October 31, 2014 from \$17,001 incurred during the same period a year prior due to an increase in investor presentations and property tours during the current period to facilitate the completion of private placements in September and October of 2014.
+Consulting expense increased to \$83,966 during the three months ended October 31, 2015 from \$47,873 incurred during the same period a year prior due to a resumption in investor presentations and road shows during the current period to discuss results of exploration then underway at the YCG project.